JSitter/simple-docker-project/README.md

 ## Deploying to Heroku

-Deploying to Heroku is a little different than the typical way.
+Deploying a Docker project on Heroku is a little different than just pushing a generic flask app.
+Make sure you're logged into Heroku in the cli tool.

 ```
 $ heroku login